West Wallsend

 West Wallsend lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-West Wallsend's population, as of November 2025, is estimated at around 2,999 people.
-This figure reflects an increase of 18 individuals since the 2021 Census, which recorded a population of 2,981.
-The increase is inferred from AreaSearch's resident population estimate of 2,998, based on examination of the latest ERP data release by the ABS (June 2024) and validation of an additional 10 new addresses since the Census date.
-This results in a density ratio of 171 persons per square kilometer.
-Over the past decade, West Wallsend has shown resilient growth patterns with a compound annual growth rate of 1.6%, outperforming its SA4 region.
-Natural growth contributed approximately 82.0% of overall population gains during recent periods.
+The suburb of West Wallsend had an estimated population of around 3,000 as of February 2026, reflecting a growth of 19 people since the 2021 Census.
+This increase represents a 0.6% change from the previous population count of 2,981.
+AreaSearch validated this estimate through examination of ERP data released by the ABS in June 2024 and an additional 10 new addresses confirmed after the Census date.
+The population density was approximately 171 persons per square kilometer at this time.
+Over the past decade, West Wallsend exhibited a compound annual growth rate of 1.6%, outperforming its SA4 region.
+Natural growth contributed about 82% to overall population gains during recent periods.

 Frequently Asked Questions - Population